Div (mythology): History

-In the Gathas, the oldest Zorastrian text, they are not yet the evil creatures they will become, although, according to some scholarly interpretations, the texts do indicate that they should be rejected.
+The pre-Zoroastrian Persians subsequently considered these divine or semi-divine beings demonic and heroized the titans as Ahura Mazda, the supreme God of Zorastrianism.
+In the Gathas, the oldest Zorastrian text, they are not yet evil, although the texts indicate that the devas should not be worshipped as gods.
 (Note: The scope of aēnah- "error" is not precisely understood, and in Yasna 32.3 it is unclear if the association of daeva- with unambiguously negative terms (for example with aka- "evil") formulates a relationship or is the revocation of one.
 The definitions of Yasna 32.3 occur with a syntactical construct that is otherwise unattested.)
+In the Avesta, devas also appear as evil feminine spirits known as parī.
+The parī abide in the lower regions of the heavens beneath the sun, the moon, and the fixed stars, and may enchant men by their beauty and cause demonic possession.